Full Tag Reference

 - Preset set definitions (

-<mm-presets>) - Define the available choices and their CSS styles - Preset assignments (
+<mm-preset>) - Define the available choices and their CSS styles - Preset assignments (

-mm-presetsattribute) - Apply preset sets to specific elements
+mm-presetattribute) - Apply preset sets to specific elements

 When a user selects a choice in the campaign editor, the CSS styles from that choice are applied to the element.